StepanNovacek/playboard-firmata/README.md

-# CustomFirmata
+# IOTA Play Board Firmata
-Example of Firmata with user defined Sysex commands
+Implementation of StandardFirmataPlus for IOTA Play Board with custom Sysex commands